📁 last Posts

 3. Deep Dive into Research Architecture

 The 01_BRIEFS_AND_RESEARCH/ folder is the intellectual heart of the project—it’s where the 'Why' is documented.
-It should house subdirectories for I strongly recommend adopting Markdown for all meeting notes.
+It should contain dedicated subfolders for stakeholder interviews, competitor research, user feedback, and project documentation.
+I strongly recommend adopting Markdown for meeting notes because it is lightweight, version-control friendly, and universally readable.
 It is lightweight, inherently version-control friendly, and can be read by any text editor on the planet, from basic Notepad to the more robust Visual Studio Code.

 4. The 'Money' Folder: Managing Design Files